kirixvelu/project-108/src/blog/article-37.md

 ---
-title: Vaccination Save Corporate Lives
+title: Science of Vaccination Save Corporate Lives
-description: Ability of politicians to deceive general public that science can do no harm is only as true as nuclear bomb
+description: Ability of politicians to deceive general public that science can do no harm is only as true as nuclear bomb to restore peace
 date: 2021-04-17
 category: "science"
 ---